stevegrossi/stevegrossi.github.io/_posts/2013-12-21-building-a-ruby-library-the-parts-no-one-talks-about.markdown

 ---
 title: 'Building a Ruby Library: The Parts No One Talks About'
 date: 2013-12-21 00:00 EST
+tags:
+  - ruby
+  - gems
-tags: ruby, gems, best practices
+  - best practices
 ---

 [Mitchell Hashimoto's talk from Aloha Ruby Conf](https://speakerdeck.com/mitchellh/building-a-ruby-library-the-parts-no-one-talks-about) is an opinionated look at the simple, easy-to-overlook but important-to-get-right aspects of writing a Ruby library.
 Everybody understands the importance of an intuitive API and good tests, but Hashimoto has advice on: